Smallville season 10: Characters

-In addition, Geoff Johns, who previously wrote the introductions for the Legion of Super-Heroes and the Justice Society of America, wrote an episode featuring the introduction of superheroes Blue Beetle and Booster Gold, along with Suicide Squad member Rick Flag.
-In an interview with Comic Book Resources TV, Johns noted that the version of Blue Beetle will be that of Jaime Reyes, and that Booster Gold will be modeled directly after his comic book counterpart, as far as personality and history.
-Johns also explained that the episode might also see the introduction of the second Blue Beetle Ted Kord.
-He admitted that his choice in which comic book character to introduce was based solely on his personal preference, as he is a fan of Blue Beetle and Booster Gold and has a history of writing for those characters.
-These introductions will come at a time when Clark needs to have interactions with the characters to "propel him forward".
+In addition, Geoff Johns, who previously wrote the introductions for the Legion of Super-Heroes and the Justice Society of America, wrote an episode "Booster" that introduced superheroes Blue Beetle and Booster Gold, including a Suicide Squad member Rick Flag.
+The version of Blue Beetle is that of Jaime Reyes, and Booster Gold is modeled directly after his comic book counterpart, including his personality and history.
+The second Blue Beetle Ted Kord was also introduced in that episode.
+Johns admitted that his choice of which comic book character to introduce was based solely on his personal preference, as he is a fan of Blue Beetle and Booster Gold and has a history of writing for those characters.
+These introductions come at a time when Clark needs to have interactions with the characters to "propel him forward".
 He noted that the two characters embody what Clark needs to learn: being in the public eye and fully accepting his alien heritage.
 Johns pointed out that Booster Gold is all about being in the spotlight, while Clark is not.
 At the same time, Blue Beetle is trying to understand the alien technology he has been given.
-Johns also stated that Booster's introduction will serve to show Clark that society needs a hero to look up to.
+Johns also stated that Booster's introduction serves to show Clark that society needs a hero to look up to.

-On January 21, 2011, it was announced that Eric Martsolf was cast as Booster Gold.
+Eric Martsolf was cast as Booster Gold.
 Sebastian Spence was cast as the Ted Kord version of the Blue Beetle and Jaren Brandt Bartlett as the Jaime Reyes version.
 In addition to the return of Lois's father and sister, Teri Hatcher was cast as Lois's mother.
 Hatcher, who starred as Lois Lane for four seasons of Lois & Clark: The New Adventures of Superman, appeared in lost video footage that Lois discovers.
-Entertainment Weekly reported that Callum Blue will return for the 19th episode, "Dominion".
-On February 11, 2011, Michael Ausiello reported that after the back and forth speculation as to whether Rosenbaum would return to the series the actor finally agreed to appear in the series finale.
-Rosenbaum expressed that his return for the final episode was for the fans, stating, "I appreciate all of their passion, their relentlessness, and even their threats."
-On April 14, 2011, The Futon Critic's official CW press release announced the return of Chris Gauthier as Toyman.
+Callum Blue returned for the 19th episode, "Dominion".
+Rosenbaum returned to the series after he finally agreed to appear in the series finale and expressed that his return for the final episode was for the fans.
+Chris Gauthier reprised the role as Toyman.